davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 ### Fault Tolerance

-Finally, as we talked about earlier, we're going to need **fault tolerance**.
+Finally, as we talked about earlier, we're going to need **fault tolerance** &mdash; the algorithm should work even if individual computers or parts of the network are having problems.

+This raises an important question: what, exactly, is a fault?

+---

+TODO rework the below into the above.
+Name all sorts of faults and draw equivalence to a machine crash, where a crash just means 'the machine is not running right now.'

+---

 Sometimes computers will crash due to faulty hardware or software; sometimes they'll be unreachable due to network problems; sometimes we'll take them offline on purpose so we can upgrade software!
 For the system to remain working even when individual computers aren't, we need a consensus algorithm that works even when we have hardware and software that isn't working.

 Talking about fault tolerance can be a little tricky.
 Usually we talk about fault tolerance by counting how many crashes a system can tolerate *in the worst case*.